 2.2.3.
 Personnel will don reflective vests when on the ramp and flight line.
-They will also wear hearing protection when on/near the ramp area.
+They will also wear hearing protection when on/near the ramp area and in the vicinity of operating equipment or aircraft generating noise.

 2.2.4.
 Smoking on the flight line or ramp area is prohibited at all times.